zumba/json-serializer/README.md

 - Support nested serialization
 - Support not declared properties on the original class definition (ie, properties in `stdClass`)
 - Support object recursion
-- Closures (via 3rd party plugin.
+- Closures (via 3rd party library.
 See details below)

 Unsupported serialization content:
 - Resource (ie, `fopen()` response)

+Limitations:
 - Binary String or malformed UTF8 strings (ie, resulsts from `SELECT AES_ENCRYPT(:content, :key) as encrypted`)
 	- These strings will need to be properly handled by converting to hex using `bin2hex` or `utf8_encode` in the `__sleep()` method

-This project should not be confused with `JsonSerializable` interface from PHP 5.4.
+This project should not be confused with `JsonSerializable` interface added on PHP 5.4.
 This interface is used on `json_encode` to encode the objects.
 There is no unserialization with this interface, differently from this project.

 *Json Serializer requires PHP >= 5.4*